objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 functionality to plugins for the standard lifecycle, but with significantly fewer dependencies.
 This plugin leverages [The Takari Incremental API](https://github.com/takari/io.takari.incrementalbuild), which introduces the concept of `builders`.
-These `builders` are user-provided public non-abstract top-level classes that implement specific build actions, denoted as methods annotated `@Builder`.
+These `builders` are user-provided public non-abstract top-level classes that implement specific build actions.
 They can produce various types of outputs, including generated/output files on the filesystem, build messages, and project model mutations.
-For each `@Builder` annotated method, a maven mojo, which represents a maven `goal`, is generated.
+For each `builder` annotated method, a maven mojo, which represents a maven `goal`, is generated.
 When a `builder` is run for a given set of inputs, it produces and saves to the specified directory the same outputs.
 Any changes in the inputs result in the removal of outputs.